OMGJL/MSI-Z490-Tomahawk-OpenCore/README.md

 **To enable/disable a port**, just key in its port number,

-**To change a port's type**, type "T:PortNumber:xxx"    Example: to change Port 2 to type 255, "T:2:255"
+**To change a port's type**, type "T:PortNumber:xxx"    Example: to change Port 11 to type 255, "T:11:255"

-then generate UTBMap.kext, and place it in your EFI/OC/Kexts folder (and add to your config.plist, my config.plist have it added already)
+then generate UTBMap.kext, put [USBToolBox.kext](https://github.com/USBToolBox/kext/releases) along with UTBMap.kext and place them both into your EFI/OC/Kexts folder (and add to your config.plist, my config.plist have it added already)

+**Make sure on config.plist**, USBToolBox.kext entry **is ABOVE** UTBMap.kext or it won't load properly, check my config.plist for reference.